Tree harvesting is complete as of fall 2020. The full paved trail is now open. Please call 413-452-1302 with any questions.

 A forest that is diverse in age and species provides the best water quality protection.
 A good watershed forest is biologically diverse (i.e. numerous species), structurally diverse (i.e. wide range of tree ages), and able to naturally regenerate itself.
 These qualities make a forest more resilient to stressors such as disease and invasive pests, thus supporting water quality protection.

 Gypsy moths are an invasive species that was accidentally introduced into the environment in Medford, Massachusetts, in 1869.
 Since then they have been a reoccurring and spreading problem in northeast hardwood forests.
 Gypsy moths feed on the foliage of mature trees, stripping the trees’ ability to photosynthesize and generate the energy needed to heal and grow.
 Successive defoliations may kill trees outright or leave them susceptible to secondary pests and pathogens.

-What are the goals of tree harvesting in response to gypsy moths?
+What were the goals of tree harvesting in response to gypsy moths?

 There is no known method to reverse gypsy moth damage.
-Tree harvesting serves the following goals:
+Tree harvesting served the following goals:

 - To promote greater species diversity including trees and shrubs that need to grow in full sun

 - To remove trees that pose a public safety hazard

 - To capture timber value contained within trees fatally affected

 A licensed forester evaluated each stand of trees identified as suitable for harvesting and mark each tree to be removed or retained.
 The goal of this careful selection was to beneficially shape future forest conditions to protect water quality.
 In some cases, other issues were also addressed, such as thinning of over-crowded white pine trees.